alien-traveler/CSE151A_Project/README.md

 - For FLAG_OWN_REALTY, we encoded 0 for no and 1 for yes.
 - For CNT_CHILDREN, we encoded 0 for "No children", 1 for "1 children", 2 for "2+ children".
 - For AMT_INCOME_TOTAL, we standardize the data because the income (unit in thousands) is in different scale to other numerical data, so we can better fit them in our model.
-- For NAME_EDUCATION_TYPE, we use one-hot encoding, and we have Education_Academic degree,Education_Higher education, Education_Incomplete higher, Education_Lower secondary, Education_Secondary / secondary special.
+- For NAME_EDUCATION_TYPE, we use ordinal encoding because the numbers have ordinal meaning.
+As the number gets larger, the person's education level gets higher.
 - For FLAG_PHONE, it is already binary, so we don't need to do anything.
 - For FLAG_EMAIL, it is already binary, so we don't need to do anything.
 - For NAME_FAMILY_STATUS, we use one hot encoding, since the family status is not ordinal